dustsignal/adsb-radarscope/README.md

 ## Known Issues

+- [x] ~ ~ Scope is distorted when adjusting side panels ~ ~
-* Aircraft are not highlighed on the scope when clicking on them in the left side panel.
+- [ ] Aircraft are not highlighed on the scope when clicking on them in the left side panel
-* Aircraft tracks become distorted when resizing the window
+- [ ] Aircraft tracks become distorted when resizing the window
-* Aircraft tracks become distorted when changing the range
+- [ ] Aircraft tracks become distorted when changing the range
-* Aircraft tracks become distorted when resizing the side panels
+- [ ] Aircraft tracks become distorted when resizing the side panels

 ## Future Enhancements